-1.2 Tool-independent decompilers
+1.2 Tool-independent Decompilers

-Dava [11, 12] is a tool-independent decompiler built using the Soot [17, 19] Java optimizing framework.
-Dava makes no assumptions regarding the source of the Java byte-
+Dava [12, 13] is a tool-independent decompiler built using the Soot [16, 18] Java optimizing framework.
+Dava makes no assumptions regarding the source of the Java bytecode and is therefore able to decompile arbitrary verifiable bytecode.
+However, this generality comes with a price.
+Since the Dava decompiler relies on complex analyses to find